 - You were not driving the vehicle

-If you wish to formally contest the speeding charge you should seek legal advice to ascertain the chances of you winning your case.
+If you wish to formally contest the speeding charge you should seek legal advice from speeding solicitors to ascertain the chances of you winning your case.
 If it is decided that you have a case you should fill in the appropriate section and return the fixed penalty notice form to the address on the ‘request court hearing slip’.
 You will then receive a court summons.
 With the court summons you will be provided with a ‘plea and mitigation’ form which must be filled in and returned prior to the court date.
 You have two plea options as follows and must provide notification of your choice on the form:

 1. Guilty with mitigating circumstances